wp-plugins/icon-links-widget/readme.txt

 = What is the classes I should use? =

-You can simply find these icons in the [FontAwesome](http://fortawesome.github.io/Font-Awesome/icons/ "FontAwesome Icons") library of icons and insert only the icon name, minus the "fa-".
+You can simply find these icons in the [FontAwesome Cheatsheet](http://fortawesome.github.io/Font-Awesome/cheatsheet/ "FontAwesome Cheatsheet") and insert only the icon name.

 = Can I add any icons? =

-Any icons you can find in the FontAwesome library.
+Any icons you can find in the [FontAwesome Cheatsheet](http://fortawesome.github.io/Font-Awesome/cheatsheet/ "FontAwesome Cheatsheet").
 Also, this plugin will update regularly to include the latest versions of FontAwesome.

 = Why another social links widget? =

 If you asking this question, you missing the point.
-You have no limit to which icons you use, therefore these icons could link to anything you want.
+You have no limit to which icons you use, therefore, these icons could link to anything you want.

-= Can I change the layout? =
+= Can I change the layout or styling? =

 You can add custom CSS through your theme, or child theme and it should overwrite the default styling of the icons.
 Increasing or decreasing `font-size` will resize the icons accordingly.

 = Am I restricted to any amount of icons? =

-Not at all, you can simple add one, and everytime you save, you would be prompt to add another.
-When you done, simply leave the last one blank.
+Not at all, you can simply add one, and everytime you save, you would be prompted to add another.
+When you done, simply leave the last field blank.

 == Screenshots ==